 - Glass reinforced with powder-coated stainless steel

 - Holds roughly 1.2 oz. of ground coffee or 1.4 oz. whole beans

 - Comes in pink and silver

-You really need to plan ahead with this thing, but if you use it right it makes coffee brewing in the wild a lot nicer.
+You really need to plan ahead with this thing, but if you use these things right it makes coffee brewing in the wild a lot nicer.
 This is a very small jar.
 Depending on how strong you like your coffee you can expect to get one or two cups out of it.
-If you’re pre-grinding your coffee, the Mini Travel Canister is a great companion for an Aeropress.
-It’s a lot easier to pour the grinds in without spilling, and it’s just about the right size to hold enough a strong cup.
+If you’re pre-grinding your coffee, the Mini Travel Canister is a great companion for an Aeropress, because the it’s a lot easier to pour the grinds down the mouth without spilling (anyone who’s tried to use an Aereopress without a scoop can appreciate that feature).